mwrouse/WhiteHouseEdFeltonChallenge/README.md

 # Ed Felton Challenge Solution

-This is a solution to the [challenge posted on the White House Blog](https://www.whitehouse.gov/blog/2015/05/17/hello-world) by [Ed Felton](https://twitter.com/EdFelten44) in Python.
+This is a solution to the [challenge posted on the White House Blog](https://www.whitehouse.gov/blog/2015/05/17/hello-world) by [Ed Felton](https://twitter.com/EdFelten44) in Python 3.1.1.

 <h3>The Problem</h3>
 Alice and Bob are playing a game.
 They are teammates, so they will win or lose together.
 Before the game starts, they can talk to each other and agree on a strategy.